Satmar: Succession

-Until the late 1990s, Moshe Teitelbaum's heir apparent was his oldest son Aaron.
-In 1999, his third son, Zalman, was recalled from his post as Satmar chief rabbi in Jerusalem, and received the parallel post in the sect's largest enclave, Williamsburg.
+Until the late 1990s, Moshe Teitelbaum's heir apparent was his oldest son, Aaron.
+In 1999, his third son, Zalman, was recalled from his post as Satmar chief rabbi in Jerusalem and received the parallel post in the sect's largest enclave, Williamsburg.
 He was later proclaimed successor, and a struggle between the two brothers ensued.
 Aaron resided in Kiryas Joel, where he was considered the local authority, while Zalman held sway in Williamsburg.

 Schism

 Following Moshe Teitelbaum's death in 2006, both groups of followers announced that their candidate was named successor in his will, and they were both declared Rebbes.
-Zalman and Aaron were engaged in prolonged judicial disputes as to who should control the Congregation's assets in Brooklyn.
+Zalman and Aaron engaged in prolonged judicial disputes as to who should control the Congregation's assets in Brooklyn.
 The sect has effectively split into two independent ones.

 At the time of Moshe Teitelbaum's death, sources within the sect estimated it had 119,000 members worldwide, making it the world's largest Hasidic group.
 A similar figure of 120,000 was cited by sociologist Samuel Heilman.
 However, anthropologist Jacques Gutwirth estimated in 2004 that Satmar numbered about 50,000.
 As of 2006, the dynasty controlled assets worth $1 billion in the United States.

+Communities

-The two largest Satmar communities are in Williamsburg and Kiryas Joel.
+The two largest Satmar communities are in Williamsburg, Brooklyn and Kiryas Joel, New York.
 There are also significant Satmar communities in Borough Park, Brooklyn, and in Monsey and Bloomingburg, New York.
 Smaller concentrations can be found elsewhere.
 In North America, there are institutions in Los Angeles; Lakewood, New Jersey; and Montreal.
 Elsewhere, cities such as Antwerp, London, and Manchester; and in Argentina and Australia have Satmar groups, and there are many spread throughout Israel.
 Aaron Teitelbaum has stated that he wants to establish a community in Romania too.
+There is a small community of Satmar gerim (converts) living in Guatemala, having rejected the Lev Tahor cult which initially converted the group before being expelled from the country.
+The community of about 40 families has the full backing of the Satmar community in Williamsburg.

 In addition to the Grand Rabbis' two main congregations, Chaim Yehoshua Halberstam, chief rabbi of the Satmar community in Monsey, became its local leader.
 Unlike the two brothers, Halberstam does not lay claim to the entire sect, though he conducts himself in the manner of a Hasidic Rebbe, accepting kvitel and holding tish.
 Another son, Lipa Teitelbaum, established his own congregation and calls himself Zenter Rav, in homage to the town of Senta, Serbia, where his father served as rabbi before World War II.